zfit/zfit/docs/getting_started/5_minutes_to_zfit.rst

 This section is designed to give an overview of the main concepts and features in the context of likelihood fits in a *crash course* manner.
 The simplest example is to generate, fit and plot a Gaussian distribution.

-The first step is to naturally import ``zfit`` and verify if the installation has been done successfully:
+The first step is to import ``zfit`` and to verify that the installation has been done successfully:

 .. jupyter-execute::